Introduction

 During this process, we automatically de-duplicate assets by checking their deterministic hashes.
 For example, two GLTF files specifying the same texture will result in only a single texture being processed and used at runtime.

-During development, I added automatic LOD generation using an existing crate that culls the index buffer without touching the vertices.
-This was a quick solution for early testing and profiling while art was not yet ready, but did not result in high quality LODs suitable for release.
+During development, I added automatic LOD generation using an existing Rust crate that culls the index buffer without touching the vertices.
+This was a quick solution for early testing and profiling while the final assets was not yet ready, but did not result in high quality LODs suitable for release.

 Runtime